OtterLawyer/bioinf_tools/README.md

 - na_tools - tools for DNA and RNA.
 - p_tools - tools for proteins.
 - fq_tools - tools for filtering fastq files.
+- w_fq - tool for writing output of fq_tools to fastq file.

 # Installation <a name="Installation"></a>